AdobeDocs/workfront.en/help/administration-and-setup/add-users/single-sign-on/configure-workfront-saml-2-adfs.md

 >
 >If your organization has been onboarded to the Adobe Admin Console, see [Platform-based administration differences (Adobe Workfront/Adobe Business Platform)](../../../administration-and-setup/get-started-wf-administration/actions-in-admin-console.md).

-As an `Adobe Workfront administrator`, you can integrate `Workfront` with a Security Assertion Markup Language (SAML) 2.0 solution for single sign-on while using Active Directory Federation Services (ADFS).
+As an Adobe Workfront administrator, you can integrate Workfront with a Security Assertion Markup Language (SAML) 2.0 solution for single sign-on while using Active Directory Federation Services (ADFS).

 This guide focuses on setting up ADFS without auto provisioning or attribute mappings.
 We recommend that you complete the setup and test it prior to setting up any auto provisioning.

 >[!NOTE]
 >
->This is not available if your organization’s `Workfront` instance is enabled with Adobe IMS.
+>This is not available if your organization’s Workfront instance is enabled with Adobe IMS.
 See your network or IT administrator if you need more information.

 ## Access requirements